nawabahmadreshi/documentation/pages/features/search.md

 Here are some things you can do to ensure that your content gets boosted appropriately:

 - Always specify the appropriate user interaction signal. e.g. ADD_TO_CART, PURCHASE, FAVORITE, that will indicate to branch an enhanced interaction with a piece of content
-- Air on the side of always calling the index method on every user interaction with a piece of content.
+- Err on the side of always calling the index method on every user interaction with a piece of content.
 This helps branch gauge the relevance of a specific item for that user

 {% getstarted %}{% endgetstarted %}

 {% elsif page.advanced %}